 how to apply it

-so, with the failures identified, now let’s unpack the strategies for practicing intersectional animal advocacy.
+so, with the failures identified, now let’s unpack the strategies for practising intersectional animal advocacy.

 so where does the oppression of animals intersect with other oppressions?

-there are 3 ways that you can really see this intersections come alive.
+there are 3 ways that you can really see these intersections come alive.